naroga/dh-search/README.md

 ------------

 This project makes use of some cool PHP 7.0 features (such as the Null Coalesce operator, Spaceship operator, scalar typehints, function return typehints and others).
-It also uses Symfony3, which means it requires everything Symfony3 also requiers.
+It also uses Symfony3, which means it shares its requirements.
  Additionally, you'll need the `php-curl` extension.

 Installation
 ------------